KieranHastingsIW/grafana-prometheus-springboot/README.md

 * Run the GetUser request with the id chosen in the previous step. we should see the updated user and also a 200 OK status code.
 * Run the DeleteUserByID request with the id of the user you just updated in the value column in path variables, there should be no response and a status code of 204 NO CONTENT.
 * To confirm the user has been deleted run the GetUser request with the same id, we should get a 500 internal server error, and at the bottom of the error should be the message `user not found`.
+* To see metrics data return back to `localhost:3000` and return to the dashboard you had previously set up.